Starting next month, taxis in Cagayan de Oro will be issuing automated receipts.

-This as the Land Transportation Franchising and Regulatory Board (LTFRB) said it will start monitoring compliance on receipt-issuing taximeters beginning July 1.
+The Land Transportation Franchising and Regulatory Board (LTFRB) will be monitoring compliance on receipt-issuing taximeters beginning July.

-The receipt must bear the taxicab’s plate number, name of the driver and operator, amount paid by the passenger, and date of the receipt’s issuance.
+The receipt format indicates the taxicab’s plate number, name of the driver and operator, amount paid by the passenger, and date of the receipt’s issuance.

-Guro said the meter receipt scheme will address the problem of overcharging and contracting being done by some taxi drivers as the vehicles’ license plate will be reflected in the receipts.
+With the new meter receipt scheme, problems of overcharging and contracting by some taxi drivers will be easily reported as the vehicles’ license plate will be reflected in the receipts.